 If you are embarking on the Open Water Referral course you will complete Knowledge Development and Confined Water dives with Diveworld, and then refer to any PADI dive centre worldwide to complete the open water dives and certification.

 The fun part about this course is...well, just about all of it because learning to dive is incredible.
 You breathe underwater for the first time (something you'll never forget) and learn what you need to know to become a certified diver.
 During the course, we will review the dive theory you have covered in your pre-learning from the materials we provide.
-Then it is into the water to develop the essential dive skills needed to proceed to your open water dives at your chosen destination, you can even refer back to Diveworld to complete your certification.
+Then it is into the water to develop the essential dive skills needed to proceed to your open water dives at your chosen destination, you can evenjoin us on a Diveworld worldwide trip to complete your certification.

 In the PADI Open Water Diver course, you learn to use basic scuba gear including a dive computer, and standard accessories.
 The equipment you wear will be chosen by your DIVEWORLD Instructor to ensure your comfort throughout the course.